polo871209/blog/content/posts/scaling_prometheus_with_thanos/index.md

 ## TL;DR

-Prometheus works great until it doesn't.
-Single server, limited retention, no multi-cluster view — you hit the wall fast at scale.

-Thanos fixes this by turning Prometheus into a distributed system.
-Upload metrics to object storage for unlimited retention, query across all clusters from a single interface, and scale horizontally without the usual Prometheus constraints.
+Prometheus doesn't scale well.
+Thanos solves this by adding object storage for infinite retention, global querying across clusters, and horizontal scalability — all while keeping your existing Prometheus setup.

 ---